osuch-code/html_mpdf/README.md

 Have added a Polish section of text to ensure all works as expected.

 Apart from that - good to go.

+## Examples

+Add example links for each of the files - to do